17 Jun 2019 — Thames River Sightseeing

 Anyone contemplating what to do before, after or during Circular’s hop-on/hop-off cruise will have more than enough to keep them occupied.
 Here are our highlights:

-London Bridge City is the area between London Bridge and Tower Bridge (nearest pier: St Katharine’s).
+London Bridge City is the area between London Bridge and Tower Bridge (nearest pier: Tower Bridge Quay).
 Throughout June and July the area will be hosting Summer by the River, a series of events including music, dance, cinema, drama and workshops for all the family, the majority of which will either be held at The Scoop, an outdoor amphitheatre next to City Hall, or in Hay’s Galleria.

 The annual Underbelly Festival is back at the South Bank (nearest pier: Festival).
 Now in its 11th year and bigger than ever before, it provides circus, cabaret, comedy and music throughout the entire summer, as well as international street food and one of London’s largest outdoor bars.